publictransitdata/ISMU/README.md

 > You don't need all files on board.
 You only need: app, config, lib, utils directories and main.py

+> [!IMPORTANT]
+> Your lib directory must contain two specific files: `lang.py` and `font.py`.
+An English `lang.py` is included by default, though you can easily replace it with your preferred language.
+For the `font.py` file, please see the chapter on generating font files using the `write` library.

 #### 11. Run the Program

 - **Right-click** on the `main.py` in Mpy Remote Workspace.